Mrgoblings/AnasOS/docs/README.md

 ## Multiboot Configuration

 The multiboot configuration is responsible for initializing the hardware and loading the kernel into memory.
 Detailed documentation about the multiboot configuration can be found [here](multiboot/).

+## Bootloader

+The bootloader is a critical component that initializes the system and loads the kernel into memory.
+It is responsible for setting up the environment so that the kernel can execute properly.
+Detailed documentation about the bootloader can be found [here](bootloader/).

 ## Kernel